 Occasional Captain Peter Philips had a good season with the bat, scoring 231 runs.
 Mitch Wake, Ryan McLeod, and Mitch Lane were also contributors with the bat.
-Youngster Shaemus Byrne led the way with the ball, taking 22 wickets.
+Youngster Sheamus Byrne led the way with the ball, taking 22 wickets.

 Iain Lockyer, and Anand Mavani also made solid contributions with the ball, with Mavani taking a hat-trick late in the season.